PythonOT/POT/README.md

 * [Nicolas Courty](http://people.irisa.fr/Nicolas.Courty/)
 * [Laetitia Chapel](http://people.irisa.fr/Laetitia.Chapel/)

-This toolbox benefit a lot from Open Source research and we would like to thank the Following persons for providing some code (in various languages):
+This toolbox benefit a lot from open source research and we would like to thank the following persons for providing some code (in various languages):

 * [Gabriel Peyré](http://gpeyre.github.io/) (Wasserstein Barycenters in Matlab)
 * [Nicolas Bonneel](http://liris.cnrs.fr/~nbonneel/) ( C++ code for EMD)